jcarswell/Creating-a-CA/wip-steps.md

          1. Install the Certificate Authority and if needed the Certificate Authority Web Enrollment
          2. You will then choose either a standalone or enterprise PKI.
 The differance being whether you will be integrating with active directory and using the auto enrollment policy, Enterprise PKI, or if the system will be non-integrated with active directory.
          3. Depending on how you want to set up this portion of the certificate authority you can either run this as the Root CA or the Subordinate CA, the latter of which we will be covering.
          4. You can either create a new private key or use one that you you generate similar to the intermediate certificate.
-We will cover creating a new key.
+We will cover creating a new key and based on testing, I don't recommend using an existing one, unless you are importing a previously signed key.
          5. Fill out the Cryptography page as per your PKI
          6. Fill in the Common name same as you did on the previous two certificates.
 In the Distinguished name suffix feild be sure to add the O (Orginization), C (Country), and ST (state or province name) distinguished names, along with any other DNs that you wish to include.
          7. You will want to "Save a certificate request to file and manually send it later to a partent CA:" and save it at a location and with a file name that you can grab later.